Austria

 Salzburg

-Set near the German border, the famous city of Salzburg is one of the best-preserved city centres in Europe.
-Its winding cobblestone streets offer a treasure…
+The famous city of Salzburg, close to the German border, is one of the best-preserved city centres in Europe.
+Its winding cobbled streets are a treasure…

 View more